 Since 2003, Doug has served as the Founding Partner of Wigdor LLP, a prominent employment law firm based in New York City.
 His practice focuses on litigation and counseling of individuals in connection with a wide array of employment and sexual assault issues.
 He has represented numerous clients who have been victimized by discrimination or harassment based on pregnancy, race, gender, age, sexual orientation or disability.

 The New York Law Journal has featured Doug and Wigdor LLP’s clients in the top New York State verdicts six times, including the number one and two employment verdicts and the number one disability discrimination verdict.
-Wigdor LLP has also been honored by the Litigator Awards, the highest awards in trial law.
+Both Doug and the Firm have also been honored by Chambers and Partners, one of the most prestigious lawyer ranking guides in the world.
 Wigdor LLP has been routinely recognized for extraordinary achievement in the categories of employee discrimination, wrongful termination, civil rights, whistleblower and wage and hour.

 In addition to representing clients, Doug is an arbitrator, serving on the American Arbitration Association Employment Panel.

 Doug was awarded the Alumnus of the Year in 2007 and 2014 from St Cross College, Oxford.
 Due to his continued support of Oxford, St Cross College, a library has been named after him – the Douglas and Catherine Wigdor Library Garden Room.
 Doug is a member of the New York Eliot Society Membership Committee, and a volunteer for the Leading Together Campaign for Washington University.
 He has endowed a scholarship for an Arts & Sciences student at Washington University and has endowed a cycling studio in the student Recreational Center.
 Doug is also a member of the Board of Advisors at Cornell University’s Scheinman Institute on Conflict Resolution as well as the Cornell Center for Innovative Hospitality Labor and Employment.